vectordotdev/vector/website/guides/integrate/sinks/pulsar.md

 having your logs pipeline fall on it's face during an outage, or even worse, disrupt more important services!

 Fear not!
-In this guide we'll show you how to send send logs to Apache Pulsar and build a logs pipeline that will be the backbone of your observability strategy.
+In this guide we'll show you how to send send logs to [Apache Pulsar][urls.pulsar] and build a logs pipeline that will be the backbone of your observability strategy.